Mindfulness + Compassion Certificate Training Program

 Agnes Wong, MD, PhD, FRCSC

-Dr. Agnes Wong is Professor of Ophthalmology, Neurology, and Psychology at the University of Toronto, and an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
-Dr. Wong is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she held the inaugural John and Melinda Thompson Chair in Vision Neuroscience for 10 years.
+Dr. Agnes Wong is Professor of Ophthalmology, Neurology, & Psychology at the University of Toronto, & an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
+Dr. Wong is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she was named the inaugural John & Melinda Thompson Chair in Vision Neuroscience.
 She is also the former Vice Chair of Research in the Department of Ophthalmology at the University of Toronto.
-In her career as a physician-scientist, Dr. Wong has published extensively in the field of Ophthalmology and vision sciences, travelled widely as a visiting professor / invited speaker, and won many research and teaching awards.
+In her career as a physician-scientist, Dr. Wong has published extensively in the field of Ophthalmology and vision sciences, has travelled widely as a visiting professor and invited speaker, as well as won many research and teaching awards.

-Agnes is currently a chaplaincy trainee at the Upaya Zen Center in Santa Fe, USA.
-She is a facilitator in the Mindfulness & Compassion Training for Health and End-of-Life Care Professionals program at the Sarana Institute in Toronto.
-She completed Mindfulness-Based Cognitive Therapy Teacher Training Intensive.
-Dr. Wong’s current work focuses on physician well-being, integrating mindfulness, compassion, and reflective practices as tools for physicians to maintain and enhance their own well-being, as well as to effect system-level change.
+Dr. Wong received chaplaincy training at the Upaya Zen Center in Santa Fe, USA from Roshi Joan Halifax.
+She completed intensive teacher training in Mindfulness-Based Cognitive Therapy with its cofounder, Dr. Zindel Segal at the University of Toronto.
+Dr. Wong’s ministry includes working with the terminally ill and prisoners.
+She is currently a facilitator in the Mindfulness & Compassion Training for Health & End-of-Life Care Professionals program at the Sarana Institute in Toronto.
+As a physician-chaplain, Dr. Wong’s also focuses on physician well-being, integrating mindfulness, compassion, and reflective practices as tools for physicians to maintain & enhance their own well-being, as well as to effect system level change.
+Her upcoming book “The Art and Science of Compassion.
+A Primer—Reflections of a Physician-Chaplain” will be published by the Oxford University Press in December 2020.

 The Mindfulness in Nature Retreat